-With fewer people even leaving their homes due to the coronavirus, you may be thinking that putting on a conference right now is impossible.
+With the coronavirus still keeping many at home, you may think putting on a conference right now is impossible.
 Luckily, with modern technology, virtual events may temporarily be the new norm.

 Small to medium events for businesses, scientific associations, academic groups and medical groups, as well as others can utilize this method of a hybrid “glocal” (global and local combined) format for meetings.
 Aside from being aware that you may have technical glitches or noise that distracts, there are other challenges in which you may want to be aware of while at the planning stage of your event.